What type of handgun do I need to have?

 How do I apply for tuition assistance?

-If a student has been fully admitted to a bachelors or masters degree program offered by the University of Central Missouri in the area of Criminal Justice, financial aid can normally be used to help pay the cost of attending the Central Missouri Police Academy.
+If a student has been fully admitted to a bachelors or masters degree program offered by the University of Central Missouri in the area of Criminal Justice (or other appropriate field), financial aid can normally be used to help pay the cost of attending the Central Missouri Police Academy.
 Detailed information about financial assistance may be found by clicking on the links at the Office of Student Financial Services home page.

 Is there someone that can help me apply my G.I.
 Bill benefits to the tuition?